glexey/pm_tools/README.md

     ```
     -->

-Run from the console:
+Run from the git bash (recommended) console:

     python $PM_DOC/scripts/mmd2doc.py hello.md

+This command should produce hello.html file similar to [this](https://glexey.github.io/pm_tools/doc/hello_world/hello.html).

+# Next steps

-An overview of all features with the examples is in `doc/Example.mmd`.
+An overview of all features with the examples can be found here:
+[example.html](https://glexey.github.io/pm_tools/doc/example.html).
+The source of this document is
+in `doc/example.mmd`.
+Best way to learn pm_tools features is to display source `example.mmd` and
+output [example.html](https://glexey.github.io/pm_tools/doc/example.html) side-by-side and scroll
+through the examples.

 # FIXME